simone-contorno/tesi/README.md

  <ul>
   <li>Module: an executable binary file (program).</li>
-  <li>Application: a collection of modules, connections and other applications.</li>
+  <li>Application: a collection of modules, connections, and other applications.</li>
   <li>Resources: refers to any physical or logical resources which are needed by module.</li>
  </ul>